 Georgette Bridger and her husband of 27 years, Dean, live in Suffolk, Virginia.
 Together they have four children and a dog Annabell.
 Dean was diagnosed with scleroderma in 1997 and pulmonary arterial hypertension in March 2016.
-Georgette, Dean’s advocate and caretaker, shares their story with the Right Heart Blog for Scleroderma Awareness Month.
+Georgette, Dean’s advocate and caretaker, shared their story with the Right Heart Blog for Scleroderma Awareness Month.

 By Georgette Bridger